-Thanks for your interest in the Philadelphia Regional Chapter of the MLA!
+Thank you for your interest in the Philadelphia Regional Chapter of the Medical Library Association!

 BRIEF CHAPTER HISTORY